 The strength of the program is its science-driven understanding of drug product development and regulation.
 The program covers regulatory affairs in a global manner, including the application of regulatory principles worldwide.
 The program is not limited to regulatory affairs, and features lectures and student activities that span the discovery of drugs/biologics to post-market activities, with a scientific emphasis on development pathways, including common challenges and science-based solutions.

 Graduates of the MS in Regulatory Science program will be fluent in the science of developing new tools, standards, and approaches to assess the safety, efficacy, quality, and performance of FDA-regulated products

 - Devise and implement global strategies for drug, biologic, and device development and evaluation

-- Differentiate FDA and other region requirements for drug product development and registration
+- Differentiate USA and other regional requirements for drug product development and registration

 - Apply principles of basic and applied pharmaceutical sciences in drug and biologics discovery and development

 - Formulate critical elements of CMC to drug development